pedromsfernandes/DAPI2021/src/ontology/README.md

 # CS:GO Ontology

 You can test the ontology by opening the `csgo-ontology-january-2020.owl` file in Protegé, since it has already been populated with a set of matches from January 2020.
 The `csgo-ontology.owl` does not have any entities, but everything else remains the same.
+The spreadsheet and transformation rules files are provided in order to test changes to the ontology after making changes, by populating with the Cellfie plugin.

 Here's a sample SPARQL query: